ivan-madjarov/pm-agent-cfg/docs/windows-guide.md

 # Creates pm-agent-dca-<HHMMSS><RANDOM>.reg in the current directory and THEN EXITS the script intentionally
 pm-agent-config.bat --export

-:: PowerShell equivalent (now supports GNU-style double-dash too): powershell -File .\pm-agent-config.ps1 --export
+:: PowerShell equivalent (supports native -Export or GNU-style --export and DOES NOT exit after export): powershell -File .\pm-agent-config.ps1 --export

 # Interactive menu